GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 Across the Atlantic, investors were pricing in less chance of another hike in U.S. interest rates given the Federal Reserve had cited a British exit from the EU as one reason to be cautious on tightening.

-The cost for Wall Street to fund dollar-based trades rose on Friday to the highest in nearly three months.
+"A July (hike) is definitely off the table," said Mike Baele, managing director with the private client reserve group at U.S. Bank in Portland, Oregon.

-Oil prices slumped around 5 percent amid fears of a broader economic slowdown that could reduce demand.
-U.S. crude shed $2.51 to $47.60 a barrel while Brent fell 4.9 percent to $48.42.
+Fed funds futures <0#FF:> were even toying with the chance that the next move could be a cut in U.S. rates.

-Industrial metal copper sank 1.7 percent but gold leaped nearly 5 percent higher thanks to its perceived safe-haven status.
+Oil prices slumped by more than 4 percent amid fears of a broader economic slowdown that could reduce demand.
+U.S. crude shed $2.36 to $47.77 a barrel while Brent fell 4.7 percent to $48.50 before.

-(Additional reporting by Sadiq Iqbal Ahmed, Caroline Valetkevitch, Olivia Oran and David Henery in New York Editing by Nick Zieminski and Dan Grebler)
+Industrial metal copper sank 2.1 percent but gold galloped nearly 5 percent higher thanks to its perceived safe haven status.

 * Is planning $6.8 billion of capital investments in U.S. in coming fiscal year